Challenges and Issues of Embedded Software Development

 Challenge #6: Compatibility and Integrity

-shows that, presently, most of the apps in the market are launched by businesses younger than 3 years old.
-With all their probable expertise in software development, many of them lack hands-on experience in implementing and updating their applications in IoT environment, especially with regard to security implications.
+Gartner Group estimation shows that, presently, most of the apps in the market are launched by businesses younger than 3 years old.
+With all their probable expertise in software development, many of them lack hands-on experience in implementing and updating their applications in IoT environment specifically, especially with regard to security.
+In its 2020 Unit 42 IoT Threat Report, Palo Alto Networks revealed that 98% of exisiting IoT device traffic is not secured, which constitutes a threat attack of confidential information and exposing personal data.

 Further expansion of IoT devices on the background of their connectivity puts more pressure on their adaptability.
 Users must be capable of administering the app through a simple user interface via all available channels including over-the-air firmware updates, which needs extreme compatibility across the entire ecosystem.